openearth/xbeach-docs/source/xbeach_manual.rst

    :label:
 	q_{b}=12\left(\theta'-0.05\right)\sqrt{\theta'}\sqrt{\Delta g\mathit{D_{50}^{3}}}\frac{u_{*}}{\left|u_{*}\right|}

-Besides the McCall - Van Rijn and the Nielsen equation there are several other sediment gravel transport formulae implemented in XBeach-G. For more information on XBeach-G, download the PhD thesis of McCall (2015) on URL: *http://hdl.handle.net/10026.1/3929*.
+Besides the McCall - Van Rijn and the Nielsen equation there are several other sediment gravel transport formulae implemented in XBeach-G. For more information on XBeach-G, download the PhD thesis of McCall (2015) on URL: URL: [http://hdl.handle.net/10026.1/3929]_.

 .. table:: Sediment gravel transport formulae implemented in XBeach-G